Diploma in Management Studies 1993, MBA 1995

 “We set up Compassionate Communities in 2008 and were one of the first hospices to do so.
 Again, it was about working with communities and individuals to raise awareness of how to better respond to people who were at the end of their life, or support neighbours who were dealing with bereavement, and helping these communities to develop and access the resources they needed.

-“The theme of our strategy for the next four years, up until 2020, is ‘hospicecare for all’, reaching more people, both directly and via other organisations that we have supported through the education and research programme, from care homes and hospitals to prisons.
+“The theme of our strategy that has taken us here to 2020, is ‘hospicecare for all’, reaching more people, both directly and via other organisations that we have supported through the education and research programme, from care homes and hospitals to prisons.
 Despite being best known for the hospice building itself, most of our care is actually in people’s homes and we are also looking at setting up satellite centres, such as in GP surgeries, where we can deliver more choices and care closer to where people live.

 “At the moment I’m also chair of a sheltered housing charity, a non-executive director of a housing association that has 6,000 homes, and a trustee of Hospice UK.
 We’re continuing to look to strengthen the national reputation of hospice by finding areas we can have impact not just at a local but a national level.

 “A lot of what I learned on my course about the financial aspects of business is relevant today as a charity is a compassionate business, and we still have to market effectively, raise awareness and attract investment.
 All of these are business skills which I learned on the MBA, and am continuing to put into practice today but adapted for a changing world, for example with changes in technology.